Mortgage in California

 • CalHFA mortgage: Unique to California is the CalHFA mortgage, a conventional, FHA, or VA loan backed by the California Housing Finance Agency .
 It gives you the option to add down payment and closing cost assistance into your mortgage.
 There are some income limitations to apply.

-Once you familiarize yourself with the different types of mortgages available, you can start plugging in some numbers into our California mortgage calculator.
+Once you're familiar with the different mortgage types available, you can start plugging numbers into our California mortgage calculator.

-First-time homebuyers will have two assistance programs available to them (in addition to the CalHFA mortgage above).
+First-time homebuyers have two assistance programs available to them (in addition to the CalHFA mortgage above).

 MyHome Assistance Program